kahgeh/llm-and-me/conventions/commit.md

 # Focus area

-Commits should at best effort be single focus area.
+Commits should reflect best effort be single focus area.

+# Message

+Commit message should reflect best effort to indicate outcome instead of the work.

+If there are any non-obvious reason/details for the change, add a short note on the second line of the commit message.